Clinically Reviewed by Brandy Chalmers, M.A., LPC, NCC

 If your partner’s anxiety is severe enough that it interferes with their daily life, it may be time to encourage them to seek professional help.
-They might not see the symptoms of anxiety or depression for themselves, and a nonjudgmental push from you can be the impetus they need to get the help they deserve.
+They might not see the symptoms of anxiety for themselves, and a nonjudgmental push from you can be the impetus they need to get the help they deserve.

 Don’t forget about yourself

 You’ve heard it said that you can’t serve from an empty cup, and the saying is true.
 While you are supporting your partner, don’t forget to care for yourself.
-When your partner experiences depression and anxiety, you are more likely to experience mental health struggles too.
+When your partner experiences anxiety, you are more likely to experience mental health struggles too.